The Surprising Revolt at the Most Liberal College in the Country

 To all the white & able(mentally/physically) who don’t come to sit-ins(ever, anymore, rarely): all i got is shade for you. [...
 If] you ain’t with me, then I will accept that you are against me.
 There’s 6 hums left, I best be seein all u phony ass white allies show-up. […] How you gonna be makin all ur white supremacy messes & not help clean-up your own community by coming and sitting for a frickin hour & still claim that you ain’t a laughin at a lynchin kinda white.

 The RAR leader proceeded to call out at least 15 students by name.
-One defended himself, saying in part, “I didn’t realize this was [your] opinion of me as a friend. … I will not give you my support simply because you are leading a noble cause.”
+One named Patrick defended himself, saying in part, “I didn’t realize this was [your] opinion of me as a friend. … I will not give you my support simply because you are leading a noble cause.”
 The leader referred to that defense as “white supremacy.”
 Another leader used a vulgar insult, followed by “White tears white tears.”

 Non-white students weren’t spared; a group of them agreed to “like” Patrick’s comment in a show of support.
 A RAR member demanded those “non-black pocs [people of color]” explain themselves, calling them “anti-black pos [pieces of shit].”
 Another member tried to get Patrick on track: “Hey man, everyone getting called out on here, me included, is getting a second chance tomorrow to wake up and make the right decision.”